sundevilaviator/ASSIS-PPE-Detection/README.md

 ## Overview

-U.S. airport ramp and airside operations present a persistent, quantifiable source of occupational risk, with industry estimates placing ramp-accident costs at $10 billion annually worldwide.
-Personal Protective Equipment compliance, principally high-visibility vests, head protection, and hand protection; is a foundational OSHA-mandated control (29 CFR §1910.132) for mitigating this risk, yet compliance monitoring today remains almost entirely manual and intermittent.
+Ramp and airside operations at U.S. airports are a persistent, measurable source of occupational risk — industry estimates put worldwide ramp-accident costs at roughly $10 billion a year.
+High-visibility vests, head protection, and hand protection are OSHA-mandated controls for this risk (29 CFR §1910.132), but in practice, compliance monitoring is still mostly manual and intermittent.

-ASSIS Phase 1 addresses a narrow, tractable research question: can a YOLOv8 object-detection model, fine-tuned on freely available, non-aviation (construction-industry) PPE imagery, achieve deployable detection accuracy when evaluated against aviation ramp imagery, using only infrastructure airports already possess (existing CCTV)?
-This is treated as a transfer-learning problem.
-The underlying visual task is domain-general, while the deployment context (aviation ramp operations, SMS reporting integration, regulatory alignment) is domain-specific.
+ASSIS Phase 1 asks a narrower question: can a YOLOv8 model, fine-tuned on freely available construction-industry PPE imagery (not aviation-specific), be brought to a usable level of accuracy on aviation ramp footage, using only the CCTV infrastructure airports already have?
+Treated as a transfer-learning problem — the detection task itself is domain-general, but everything around it (SMS reporting integration, regulatory alignment, ramp-specific conditions) is domain-specific.

-This module is Phase 1 of the broader ASSIS platform, which is designed to expand to Foreign Object Debris (FOD) detection, fall/slip/trip identification, and credential-misuse alerting in subsequent phases (see [Roadmap](#roadmap)).
+This is Phase 1 of a broader platform, expected to expand into Foreign Object Debris detection, fall/slip/trip identification, and credential-misuse alerting in later phases (see [Roadmap](#roadmap)).

 ---

 ## Dual-Model Architecture

-Rather than training a dedicated "non-compliant person" class, for which labeled data is scarce — ASSIS determines compliance through a correlation approach:
+Rather than training a dedicated "non-compliant person" class — labeled data for that is scarce — ASSIS determines compliance through correlation:

 | Step | Component | Output |
 |---|---|---|